 Dr. Woolf Responds to CDC Dog Import Suspension

-The United States Centers for Disease Control and Prevention temporarily suspended dog importation from countries with high risk of canine rabies effective July 14, 2021.
+The United States Centers for Disease Control and Prevention temporarily suspended dog importation from countries with high risk of canine rabies in July 2021 and updated its rules in December 2021.
 The CDC action protects public health and ensures against reintroducing dog rabies in the United States.

-Dog import permits from high-risk countries will be extremely limited and granted case-by-case.
+Dogs with foreign-issued rabies vaccination certificates must still apply for an import permit.
+Import permits from high-risk countries will be extremely limited and granted case-by-case.
 Travel is not a valid reason.
 Criteria: